BenLorantfy/Rampart/README.md

 Rampart
 =======
-A command prompt remake of the classic arcade game.
+A command prompt remake of the classic arcade game in c++

 How to Play
 -----------